sayakpaul/FunMatch-Distillation/README.md

 ## Importance

-The importance of this technique lies in its practical usefulness.
+The importance of knowledge distillation lies in its practical usefulness.
 With the recipes from "function matching", we  can now perform knowledge distillation using a principled approach yielding student models that can actually match the performance of their teacher models.